WokFriedE/CheckMate/README.md

 As a director, I want role based permissions to restrict access so that students cannot view the organization's inventory.

 * **Specific:** Restrict access to organization inventory and resources based on user roles
-* **Measurable:** Only individuals assigned with proper permissions can access the organization’s resources
+* **Measurable:** Only individuals assigned with proper permissions can access the organization’s resources, so have private and public access
 * **Achievable:** Implementing role-based access control ensures appropriate visibility
 * **Relevant:** Protecting inventory and resource information is essential for organizational privacy and security
 * **Timeboxed:** Must be completed by the first development iteration within one sprint (2 weeks)